Longest lab of the day. Multi-part. Pace yourself—each part is a self-contained check, and you can stop between parts if you need to.

 src/lib/legacy-auth/, it is explicitly ignored.
 If your local Shelf clone does not contain that directory, do not invent it just to satisfy the lab.

-Part 4: Husky and lint-staged
+Part 4: Lefthook

 Acceptance for Part 4